oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 Unshare a Grid View
 ~~~~~~~~~~~~~~~~~~~

-To unshare a grid view, perform as follows:
+To unshare a grid view:

 1. Open a grid view.
 2. Click the **Options** link next to the grid view name, and then click **UnShare**.